noebs/noebs/README.md

 	- we can use our EBS simulator while we do the plan for you, the exact way EBS does.
 Bear in mind that our testers are highly competitive and they're all ex-EBSers.

 **We plan on releasing our simulator very soon.
 Stay tuned.**

+## Corporate sponsorship

+We are extremely very gratitude to our sponsors:

+- ACTS
+- SolusPay
+- G&I Engineering

+# Companies that are using noebs

+noebs powers and is used by these companies to process their payments:

+- ACTS
+- SolusPay
+- PACT
+- CAT
+- Sahil Ltd.
+- Tuti Tech Investment

+# Docs

+More documentations can be found through [Noebs Docs](https://docs.noebs.dev).
+Merchant documentations can be found [here](https://docs.merchant.noebs).

 # FAQ
 - Why is the name?